 7. Dissertation Prospectus/Outline:

 After passing the Preliminary Comprehensive Examination, the graduate degree candidate must prepare a dissertation prospectus/outline describing the research to be conducted, analyzed, and presented in the dissertation.
 The cover sheet must be signed by each member of the Dissertation Committee to indicate approval of the topic and its plan of execution.
-The Graduate Program Director or Department Head/Chair signs and forwards the prospectus to the Graduate Records Office.
+The Graduate Program Director or Department Head/Chair signs and forwards the prospectus to the Graduate Student Service Center.
 This copy must be received at least seven (7) months prior to the Final Oral Examination.

 8. Announcement of Final Oral Examination:

 All Final Oral Examinations/Dissertation Defenses must be announced In the Loop to allow interested Graduate Faculty and others to attend.
-The Office of Degree Requirements must receive written notification of the scheduling of a Final Oral Examination at least four weeks prior to the date of the defense.
+The Graduate Student Service Center must receive written notification of the scheduling of a Final Oral Examination at least four weeks prior to the date of the defense.
 An examination cannot be held unless it has been publicly announced In the Loop .
 The examination must be held on the Amherst campus.
 All members of the Dissertation Committee must be present at the defense.
 (Note: All Graduate Faculty are invited to attend and cannot be excluded from a Final Oral Examination.
 Departments differ in allowing others to attend.
 Courtesy suggests that the Chair of the Committee, whose name is published In the Loop , be consulted by others attending the Defense, with the stipulation above.)

 9. Final Oral Examination Results:

 The result of a Final Oral Examination is forwarded to the Graduate Student Service Center directly following the examination.